 A love of beets

-All you do is make a very simple caramel, layer in the cooked beetroot (taking care not to burn yourself on the caramel), dot on some goats cheese - this part isn't typical but I think it adds a great flavor that permeates the dish – then lay on the pastry and bake.
+All you do is make a very simple caramel then layer in the cooked beetroot.
+Take care as you do this as if not careful, you can burn yourself on the caramel.
+Next, dot on some goats cheese - this part isn't typical but I think it adds a great flavor that permeates the dish.
+Finally, lay on the pastry and bake.
 Then you leave it a couple minutes and tip it on to a plate and that's it.

-The goats cheese melts as the tart bakes so you can no longer see it is there, but the taste certainly is – it’s not too strong but is delicious and a perfect pairing to the beetroot.
+The goats cheese melts as the tart bakes so you can no longer see it is there, but the taste certainly is.
+It's not too strong but it's delicious and a perfect pairing to the beetroot.
 In fact it's so good, you would be forgiven for enjoying some more goats cheese with this as you eat it.

 Tips for making beetroot tarte tatin

-- Don't be tempted to tip it out immediately.
-It’s worth letting it settle a minute and it will both more likely come out cleaner plus the caramel will solidify a little more and stick to the beetroot rather than running all over and potentially being lost and burning you as you tip it out.
-To take it out, it’s best to do as you would a tortilla/frittata – loosen around the edge to check it’s no longer stuck, put a plate over the top then tip it right over fairly quickly and lift the skillet/frying pan off carefully.
+- Don't be tempted to tip it out immediately - it's worth letting it settle a minute.
+It will both more likely come out cleaner plus the caramel will solidify a little more and stick to the beetroot rather than running all over and potentially being lost and burning you as you tip it out.
+At the same time, though, don't leave it to cool completely - you should turn it out while still warm.